erikford/spark/README.md

 ## Installation

-### Frequently Asked Questions
+## Frequently Asked Questions

 **Is the template responsive?** Absolutely.

 **How do I customize the template?** You will need to know your way around Sass to customize Spark to be on brand.
-In most cases, you will simply want to change the color values located in the `_variables.scss` file in the `sass` directory.
+In most cases, you will simply want to change the color values located in the `_variables.scss` file in the `sass/utils` directory.
 In other cases, you may want to customize the typography, layout, etc. Do not attempt the latter unless you know what you are doing.

 **Are there know limitations?** Yes.
 The page has been optimized for the exact amount of copy you see in the [demo](http://spark.heavyheavy.com).
 If you require more content, you will need to get your hands dirty customizing the code to fit your needs.